olavsdtr/olavsdtr/README.md

 - 👋 Hi, I’m @olavsdtr
 - 👀 I’m interested in UX design, frontend and digital art
-- 🌱 I’m currently learning React, Sanity and trying out Next and Gatsby
+- 🌱 I’m currently learning React and Sanity, and trying out Next and Gatsby